havardt/EzTest/README.md

 #### 2. Build/ Compile

-###### Option 1
+###### Option 1: Template
-To build the EzTest runner, compile using a C11 compatible C compiler by providing the ```runner.c``` source file along with your test files.
-Example compile: ```$ gcc -o ezrunner runner.c <test-files>```
+If you are using the template, then follow the build instructions given [here](https://github.com/havardt/EzTest-Template#hammer_and_wrench-build).

-###### Option 2
+###### Option 2: CMake
 Another option is to use the provided [CMake files and BASH build script](build).
 Before running the build script it is important that you add your test files to the CMakeLists.txt file.
 The build script leaves a single executable 'eztest', this is the test runner.

+###### Option 3: Manual build
+To build the EzTest runner, compile using a C11 compatible C compiler by providing the ```runner.c``` source file along with your test files.
+Example compile: ```$ gcc -o ezrunner runner.c <test-files>```

 #### 3. Run
 Run the executable to run your tests.
 The test runner can take multiple optional arguments to customize your test experience.
 Learn more about the test runner [here](#runner).